 About the Site Manager

 Matthew Stanton switched from a career as an award-winning newspaper journalist to help pioneer Web journalism and online products in 1997.
-After developing new interactive platforms for Gannett Corp., Stanton joined the team of Journal Interactive producing Journal Communication’s online network of publishing, radio and television broadcasting properties.
+After developing new interactive platforms for Gannett Corp., Stanton led the team of Journal Interactive designing Journal Communication’s online network of publishing, radio and television broadcasting properties.
 Previous work also includes multiple NAA Digital Edge awards and projects for the Milwaukee Brewers Baseball Club, Pepsi Bottling Co., the National Association of Black Journalists and other commercial clients.
-From 2000 to 2004, Stanton periodically worked as an adjunct faculty member in the University of Wisconsin system and lectured for other universities’ media programs.
+From 2000 to 2004, Stanton designed and lead a new media program as an adjunct faculty member in the University of Wisconsin system and lectured for other universities’ media programs.

 Stanton also participated in The Noun Project’s Investigative Journalism Iconathon sponsored by Hacks/Hackers and ProPublica in 2013.